 Scholarly Commons Citation

 Treanor, William Michael, "Remarks by Dean William M. Treanor" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1022.
+1022.